pkdone/MongoSecurityPlaypen/README.md

 ### 1.2 Main Steps to Run

-1. If required, change any values in the text file 'vars/external_vars.yml' to dictate which security features should be turned on and off
+1. If required, change any values in the text file __vars/external_vars.yml__ to dictate which security features should be turned on and off
-2. From the terminal/shell, ensure the current directory is the root directory of this MongoSecurityPlaypen project (ie. the directory containing the file 'Vagrantfile')
+2. From the terminal/shell, ensure the current directory is the __base directory__ of this MongoSecurityPlaypen project (ie. the directory containing the file __Vagrantfile__)
-3. Run the following command to configure the 5-virtual-machine environment outlined in the diagram above - includes final step of automatically running the Test Client Python Application and listing the results in the console:
+3. __Run the following command__ to configure the 5-virtual-machine environment outlined in the diagram above - includes final step of automatically running the Test Client Python Application and listing the results in the console:

     $ vagrant up